 PhD candidates at all Harvard faculties who plan to finish writing their dissertation in the next academic year are invited to apply.
-Graduate student fellows participate in the Radcliffe Institute Fellowship Program by attending all weekly fellows’ talks and lunches and are invited, though not required, to present their own work in a talk to the fellows.
-We are no longer accepting applications for the 2023–2024 academic year.More on Graduate Student Fellowships
+Graduate student fellows participate in the Radcliffe Institute Fellowship Program by attending all weekly fellows’ talks and lunches and presenting their own work to fellows.
+The application for 2024–2025 is now closed.
+The 2025–2026 application will open on November 4, 2024.More on Graduate Student Fellowships

 The Radcliffe Institute Public Art Competition (RIPAC) is opened to all undergraduate and graduate students currently enrolled in a Harvard degree program.
 The student or design teams who submit the winning design proposal will receive an $8,000 honorarium and up to $10,000 in funding for the fabrication and installation of the work.
 We welcome proposals that connect the arts with the Institute’s focus areas in climate change; law, education, and justice; and legacies of slavery.
 Proposals that reflect Radcliffe’s unique history and institutional legacy, that center on women, gender, and society, or that draw on the Schlesinger Library’s rich collections, are also of strong interest to the review committee.
 We are no longer accepting applications for the 2022–2023 academic year.More on RIPAC

 Conduct Research with Faculty and Fellows

 The Radcliffe Research Partnership (RRP) program matches Harvard College students with Radcliffe fellows in a research and mentorship program.
 Fellows act as mentors, while students provide research assistance, acquire valuable research skills, and participate in the Institute’s rich intellectual life.
 We are no longer accepting applications for the 2023–2024 academic year.
 We expect to begin posting projects for the 2024–2025 academic year in June 2024.More on Radcliffe Research Partnerships

 The Multidisciplinary Student Research Collaborators (MSRC) program allows Harvard undergraduate and graduate students to work as researchers in support of Radcliffe’s private programs.
 MSRC students aid in the preparation of content in the lead-up to the private programs and/or contribute to the post-program publication and production of program projects and deliverables in whatever specific form(s) that entails.
 Applications for the 2023–2024 academic year are now open and are accepted on a rolling basis.More on MSRC